Have you ever considered Italy for a winter break? Italy in December is perfect for a ski break or for a visit to Christmas Markets! UPDATED 2025

 6) Puglia

-There are lots of festivals to attend around this time.
-They include the Madonna Della Media festival in Monopoli which honors Madonna, the patron protector of the town.
-This festival features pre-dawn fireworks at the port and a procession to the Cathedral.
+There are lots of festivals to attend in Puglia in December.
+They include the Madonna della Madia festival in Monopoli on December 16th, honouring the patron protector of the town.
+This festival features fireworks and a procession when the Madonna’s image is carried on boats across the port to the Cathedral.

-Another interesting festival is the Alba Dei Popoli festival in Otranto.
-It is also known as the Dawn of the People because Otranto is situated in the east and is the first Italian town to witness the dawn of the new year.
-This festival is held throughout the month of December.
-The celebration features thrilling live music, art exhibitions, and shows.
+Another interesting festival is the Alba Dei Popoli in Otranto, to celebrate the New Year.
+The name translates as Dawn of the People because Otranto Italy’s easternmost place, and as such it’s the first place to see the sunrise.
+This festival is held on December 31st and it features live music, art exhibitions, and shows.

 7) Sardinia